jaredly/reason-lisp-example/Readme.md

 Go to town!

+For the IDE goodness, grab the [latest release](https://github.com/jaredly/reason-language-server/releases/tag/1.0.0-beta.6-1-2) of the reason-language-server vscode plugin

-For a specification of the lisp syntax, check out https://github.com/jaredly/myntax/blob/master/docs/LispGrammar.md.
+For a specification of the syntax, check out https://github.com/jaredly/myntax/blob/master/docs/LispGrammar.md.